techidaily/site-win11-tips/source/_posts/1719283991472-update-windows-11-ensure-your-system-is-up-to-date-for-any-built-in-improvements-and-fixes-regarding-display-settings.md

  First, you should use a different method to adjust your display's brightness from what you usually use.
 That way, you can check if the issue is specific to that adjustment setting or if it affects your entire system.
 For instance, if you can't change the brightness using your keyboard fn key but can change it with Windows settings, the key could just be disabled or broken.

- If you're unfamiliar, you can check out the[other ways to adjust your Windows PC's screen brightness](https://www.makeuseof.com/windows-10-adjust-screen-brightness/) .
+ If you're unfamiliar, you can check out the [other ways to adjust your Windows PC's screen brightness](https://www.makeuseof.com/windows-10-adjust-screen-brightness/) .
 If these other methods work, your usual method for changing the brightness might be an issue.
 If so, you should check out how to fix them.
-We have guides for[repairing the Windows brightness fn key](https://www.makeuseof.com/fix-brightness-function-key-not-working-windows/) and[restoring the brightness slider in Windows 11](https://www.makeuseof.com/windows-11-missing-brightness-options-fix/) to help you.
+We have guides for [repairing the Windows brightness fn key](https://www.makeuseof.com/fix-brightness-function-key-not-working-windows/) and [restoring the brightness slider in Windows 11](https://www.makeuseof.com/windows-11-missing-brightness-options-fix/) to help you.

  In most cases, you cannot change external monitor brightness from Windows settings—you must manually adjust this setting.
 If the external monitor's brightness setting is unresponsive, check your monitor's manual to find the brightness buttons' location and how you can adjust it.